Shaptic/Cicada/README.md

 # Cicada #
-A resilient peer-to-peer routing protocol.
+A resilient communication framework with peer-to-peer routing.

 ## Efficient Routing ##
 Routing uses the